Skip to main content

 What approach can you take to neutralize carbon emissions from energy consumption?

-What is responsible for setting the standard for net zero?
+Who is responsible for setting the standard for net zero?

 What is the net-zero global target?